 And I feel like the next ten years of my life are stretched out in front of me: gleaming. rewarding I’m sure.
 But known.

 I’ll be wrangling squirmy children and changing exploding diapers.
 Handing over my body to the circus freak show that is pregnancy and labor a couple more times.
 I’ll be yelling, “Don’t’ touch that!” and wiping jam off the walls and kissing away tears.
 Tinkering away at writing but putting my goals on the back burner while my husband is free to chase his own.
 I’ll be frustrated with my aging body and my aging dreams.

 And so I’m looking deep into the woods today.
 What might they hold?
 Something daring?
 Magical?
 Terrifying?
 I don’t know.
 And that seems so enticing when i could tell you what I’ll be eating for dinner five years from now (cheeseburger soup with biscuits).

-so i load ash into the car and we drive. the sun is busting through the haze and i’m annoyed because it doesn’t match my mood. ash is babbling in the backseat and i’m singing him nonsense songs and he shoots a toothy grin at me in the rear view mirror.
+So I load ash into the car and we drive.
+The sun is busting through the haze and I’m annoyed because it doesn’t match my mood.
+Ash is babbling in the backseat and I’m singing him nonsense songs.
+He shoots a toothy grin at me in the rear view mirror.

 I see the adventure ahead.